-e.
-Formal Resolution Process: Neumann University strives to resolve Formal Complaints within ninety (90) calendar days of the submission of a Formal Complaint but balances its desire to achieve a prompt resolution with the need to conduct a thorough and complete investigation, which may delay that timeframe.
+Neumann University strives to resolve Formal Complaints within ninety (90) calendar days of the submission of a Formal Complaint, but balances its desire to achieve a prompt resolution with the need to conduct a thorough and complete investigation, which may delay that timeframe.
 Delays might also result from a number of factors, including but not limited to the appeal of a dismissal as discussed in Section X(B), impacts of concurrent criminal processes, or an attempt at Informal Resolution.
-The Title IX Co-Coordinator may extend the time for completion of the Formal Resolution Process for good cause as determined in the sole discretion of the Title i.
-Investigation: The written notice described in Section X(A) will identify the appointed Investigator.
-Either Party may object to the Investigator on the grounds of conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, by submitting an objection to the Title IX Co-Coordinator in writing within three (3) calendar days of receipt of the issuance of the written notice.
-The Title IX Co-Coordinator, in their sole discretion, shall determine whether a different Investigator should be appointed.

-IX Co-Coordinator and will provide written notice to the Parties of the reason for extension or delay.
+The Title IX Co-Coordinator may extend the time for completion of the Formal Resolution Process for good cause as determined in the sole discretion of the Title IX Co-Coordinator, and will provide written notice to the Parties of the reason for extension or delay.